csc301-2025-f/deliverable-documents/deliverables/D3_R/review_template.md

 _* Are there technical or major writing errors that prevents a good understanding or leads to confusion?_

 _* Do you think there are gaps in the documentation or points that could have improved its quality?_

-### Project Deployment:
-_* Were you able to follow the instructions and install the application on your device?_

-_* Did the application run without any errors?_

-_* Were you able to test at least the basic / most significant features of the application?_

-_* Were there any edge cases that you feel the application doesn't consider?_

-_* Is the UI of the application representative of a product similar to this project?_

-_* Any points that would have helped to improve this aspect?_

 ### Misc.:
 _* Are there any other points that you want to comment on / give your feedback?_